-The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 9am or as soon as practically possible by calling the Academy's Office Team on 0114 2399002.
+The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 8:45am or as soon as practically possible by calling the Academy office on 0114 2399002.

-If the academy have not been provided with a reason for absence by this time, the academy will send a text message/email to the child's contact, informing them of the absence and asking for a reason to be provided.
+If the academy have not been provided with a reason for absence by this time, the academy will send a text message/email to the child's primary contact asking them to provide a reason for absence.
+If the academy have not heard a reason by 10am, the academy will begin working down the emergency contacts for the absent child to ascertain the reason for absence.

 We will mark absence due to illness as authorised unless Birley Primary Academy has a genuine concern about the authenticity of the illness.
-If the authenticity of the illness is in doubt, the academy may ask the pupil's parent or carer to provide medical evidence - such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+If the authenticity of the illness is in doubt, Birley Primary Academy may ask the pupil's parent or carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate forms of evidence.
 We will not ask for medical evidence unnecessarily.
 If the academy is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents/carers will be notified of this in advance.